Trade Forex Trading

 • Importance: !!

-• Release Time: 9:15 ET around the 15th of the month (data for month prior).
+• News Announcement Time: 9:15 ET around the 1fifth of the month (data for the month prior).

-The index of Industrial Production is a fixed-weight measure of the physical output of the factories in a country, mines, and utilities.
-Manufacturing production, the largest component of the total, can be accurately predicted using total manufacturing hours worked from the employment report.
+The index of Industrial Production is a fixed-weight measure of physical output of the factories in a country, mines, and utilities.
+Manufacturing production, the biggest constituent of the total, can be accurately forecasted using the total manufacturing hours worked from the employment report.

 Initial Jobless Claims